dbackowski/rails_simple_event_sourcing/README.md

 Based on the example above, the usage looks like this

-Command -> Command Handle -> Create Event (which under the hood writes changes to the appropriate model)
+Command -> Command Handler -> Create Event (which under the hood writes changes to the appropriate model)

 Explanation of each of these blocks above: